adibzailan/batch_rename/README.md

 ## How It Works

+1. **Startup**: The application displays a splash screen while initializing components.

-1. **User Interface**: The GUI provides an easy way to select the source folder, choose renaming options, and select files for renaming using standard multi-select functionality.
+2. **User Interface**: The GUI provides an easy way to select the source folder, choose renaming options, and select files for renaming using standard multi-select functionality.

-2. **Rename Options**: Users can choose to add prefixes/suffixes or swap characters in file names.
+3. **Rename Options**: Users can choose to add prefixes/suffixes or swap characters in file names.

-3. **Preview**: The application shows a real-time preview of the renamed files before applying changes.
+4. **Preview**: The application shows a real-time preview of the renamed files before applying changes.

-4. **Renaming Process**: When the user clicks "Rename Files," the application renames the selected files according to the chosen options.
+5. **Renaming Process**: When the user clicks "Rename Files," the application renames the selected files according to the chosen options.

-5. **Undo Functionality**: The "Undo Rename" feature allows users to revert the last renaming operation.
+6. **Undo Functionality**: The "Undo Rename" feature allows users to revert the last renaming operation.

 ## Troubleshooting